Matzah Craze

 • Reading Level: Grade 2

-When Noa refuses to swap food from her lunch one day, her friends wonder why.
-She explains it’s because it’s Passover.
-For the rest of the week, she brings Passover foods to school to share with her friends to let them enjoy the holiday fun.
+When Noa refuses to swap any food from her lunch one day, her friends wonder why.
+It’s because it’s Passover!
+But friendly Noa figures out a way to bring her friends into the holiday fun.

 Format Your Price Add